European shares extend winning run to five weeks

 The RSI is a technical momentum indicator that determines overbought and oversold conditions, with values of 70 and above considered overbought.

-Economic data, including manufacturing activity indicators and strong labor data from the United States, the world's biggest economy, has boosted investor confidence in the early part of 2012.
+Economic data, including manufacturing activity indicators and strong labour data from the United States, the world's biggest economy, has boosted investor confidence in the early part of 2012.

 "Some key cyclical indicators have turned, and the German ZEW (confidence index) this week was very strong," said Daniel McCormack, strategist at Macquarie.